namboy94/welwitschi-auth/README.md

 to your `composer.json` file an then running `composer install`.
 You can then find the classes in `vendor/namboy94/welwitschi-auth/src`.

+## Documentation

+All classes and methods are documented using DocBlock comments.
+Additional Documentation can be found in [doc](doc/).

 ## Further Information

 * [Changelog](https://gitlab.namibsun.net/namboy94/welwitschi-auth/raw/master/CHANGELOG)